All I have is the right climate.

 Update July 31, 2014:

 One of my Graptoveria 'Fred Ives' has formed a crest.
-A crest is a flattened rosette.
+A crest is an abnormal but attractive growth habit.
+In 'Fred', it creates a flattened rosette.
 It's an interesting and fun variation of the "normal" form:

 I cut the stem and placed it in a pot of dry gritty mix, and the pot went into bright shade with no direct sunlight.
 Five days later, roots!
 Note the circled area in the photo.
 That bit of emerging root sprouted from where a leaf had been.
 I pulled some of the leaves off to expose more stem.

 Now that it has roots, I'll water it just once, and wait a bit--a couple of weeks, perhaps, to give it time to grow more roots.
 Then I'll start watering it regularly, once every one or two weeks.

 For easy growing, I recommend starting with Echeveria 'Imbricata', which is thought to be a natural hybrid, and Graptoveria 'Fred Ives', a hybrid of a Graptopetalum and an Echeveria.
 Both are vigorous and not as fussy as some of the species Echeverias.